m-mf/m-mf/doc/index.rst

   rockclimbing
     sets whenever you have the rockclimbing skill or not - if you do, the system will make use of it when normal climbing out of a pit can't work.

+  sapprios
+  	used to load a user definied slowcuring priority list optimized for sap curing

   screeleft
     (nekotai only) sets the poison to use for the screeleft defence.